robaho/go-concurrency-test/readme.md

 I removed the use of defer in the lock implementation as it is a known? performance issue.

+I updated the testing methodology to make certain constraints on the test more clear.

 **Summary**

 The Go language has significant room for improvement in terms of concurrent data structure performance, with the current implementations being far